haskell-actions/hlint-scan/docs/SECURITY.md

 | 1.0.0   | :white_check_mark: |
 | < 1.0   | :x:                |

-Note that there is no version 1.0.0 yet.
-In other words, using this project now would be at your own risk.

 ## Reporting a Vulnerability

 To report a security issue, please [file] a security advisory on GitHub